 Text Editor for HTML

-Microsoft's Notepad or other third-party text editors such as Notepad ++ are effective for use as HTML editor if you a beginner in HTML.
+Microsoft's Notepad or other third-party text editors such as Notepad ++ are effective for HTML editor if you are a beginner in HTML.
 The majority of technical writers and developers learn the basics of HTML scripting using this technical writing tool.
 So in case, your documentation or content does not require very profound online help documents, i.e., for creating help files of moderate size, this tool is extra sufficient to work with.
 It has a formatted GUI that allows writers and developers to create easy edits.
 This tool also supports WYSIWYG and multi-language feature to print your document.
 Technical writers can also learn XML using this, where XML plays a significant role in the technical writing domain.

 Windows Snipping Tool

 This is a screen capturing tool that is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
 Other than full-screen capture, technical writers can also take freehand cropping capture of a particular screen section.

 There are various other tools, applications, and technologies used that technical writer and document processing experts need to know are:

 But that does not mean you have to have sound knowledge of all of them.
 Since within a technical writing department, different professionals are experts in their respective fields, the expertise will be distributed as per skills.